cbrnr/python-intro-short/08-Lists/08-Lists.md

 [23, 'Good bye!', 'test', 1.44, True]
 ```

-The following example illustrates five possibilities to create a copy of the list `x`:
+The following example illustrates five possibilities to create a copy of the list `x` (or in other words, a new list):

 ```python
 >>> import copy